nus-cs3281/website/admin/callForApplications.md

 # CS3281&2 - AY20{{ AY }}, Semester II

 CS3281 and CS3282 (Officially known as _Thematic Systems Project I & II_ for legacy reasons, a more apt name would be **_Software Engineering in Live Projects_**) aim to build up your ability to work with software systems currently in-use, to build up your SE capabilities towards levels expected from engineers **working at high-end software companies**.
 Special emphasis will be placed on maintainability, efficiency, scalability, and reliability.
 You will work under the guidance of [mentors]({{ baseUrl }}/admin/mentors.html) some of whom are currently working in the industry.
-Both modules involve **working in OSS projects** that are currently being used by others.
+Both courses involve **working in OSS projects** that are currently being used by others.

-These two modules are **offered in Semester 2 only**.
+These two courses are **offered in Semester 2 only**.

-==**You will not be allowed to take both modules concurrently.**== Instead, you'll have to take CS3281 first and come back for CS3282 in a subsequent semester.
+==**The two courses cannot be taken concurrently.**== Instead, you'll have to take CS3281 first and come back for CS3282 in a subsequent semester.

-* Reason: Our past experience shows that one semester is not enough for students to reach a level where they can do project mentoring and take part in project management (which are important learning outcomes of this module pair).
+* Reason: Our experience shows that one semester is not enough for students to reach a level where they can do project mentoring and take part in project management (which are important learning outcomes of this courses pair).
 * If you get selected for CS3281, your place in CS3282 is guaranteed in subsequent years.
-* Qualifying project work done in between the two modules can be counted for CS3282. %%For example, suppose you worked on a certain NUS-OSS project for CS3281 in the semester 2 of this AY.
-You can continue to contribute to the same project (e.g., do more PRs, review other PRs) over the next 9 months and count that work for CS3282 in the semester 2 of the following AY.%%
+* Qualifying project work done in between the two courses can be counted for CS3282. %%For example, suppose you worked on a certain NUS-OSS project for CS3281 in the semester 2 of this AY.
+You can continue to contribute to the same project (e.g., do more PRs, review other PRs) over the next 9 months and count that work for CS3282 in the semester 2 of the following AY.%%<br>
+  In fact, continuing work in between the two courses is encouraged and typical, as it helps you to build up your project expertise to match the level expected in CS3282.
 * Typically, you are expected to take CS3281 in your 2nd or 3rd year and CS3282 in your 3rd or 4th year.
 It is also possible to take CS3281 in the 2nd year and CS3282 in the 4th year (i.e., a gap of 3-semesters in between).

 **Prerequisites** : CS2103/T or CS2113/T (with approval)